Talen Horton-Tucker Player Props: Jazz vs. Kings

 Talen Horton-Tucker Insights vs. the Kings

-- He's attempted 2.8 threes per game, or 5.9% of his team's shots from beyond the arc this season.
+- Horton-Tucker is averaging 2.8 three-point field goal attempts per game this season, which is 6.0% of his team's tries from beyond the arc.

-- The Jazz rank 21st in possessions per game with 103.4.
-His opponents, the Kings, have a middling offensive tempo, ranking 20th with 103.4 possessions per contest.
+- Horton-Tucker's opponents, the Kings, have a neutral offensive tempo, averaging 103.3 possessions per game, while his Jazz average 103.6 per game, which ranks 12th among NBA teams.

-- The Kings are the 27th-best defensive team in the NBA, giving up 118.2 points per game.
+- The Kings are the 27th-best defensive squad in the NBA, conceding 118.6 points per game.

-- The Kings are the sixth-ranked team in the league, giving up 42 rebounds per game.
+- The Kings concede 42.1 rebounds per game, ranking seventh in the league.

-- The Kings are the 26th-ranked squad in the league, allowing 26.3 assists per contest.
+- The Kings are the worst team in the league, allowing 26.6 assists per game.

-- In terms of 3-pointers, the Kings have conceded 12.4 makes per game, 18th in the league.
+- The Kings are the 20th-ranked squad in the league at allowing threes, giving up 12.5 made 3-pointers per game.

 Talen Horton-Tucker vs. the Kings